tegacodes/Dark-Ecology-Studio/README.md

 * Jedediah Purdy, 2015, [Anthopocene Fever.](https://aeon.co/essays/should-we-be-suspicious-of-the-anthropocene-idea)
 * Larkin, Brian.
 "The politics and poetics of infrastructure."
 Annual Review of Anthropology 42 (2013): 327-343.
 * Shannon Mattern, 2014, [Infrastructure Tourism](https://placesjournal.org/article/infrastructural-tourism/#ref_5)
+* Elkins, James.
+How to use your eyes.
+Routledge, 2007.
+Chapter 2, How to Look at a Culvert.
 * Shannon Mattern, 2016, [Cloud and Field](https://placesjournal.org/article/cloud-and-field/).
 * Ursula, Franklin.
 Real World of Technology.
 (1989).
 Chapter 1
 * Winner, L. (1986).
 Do Artifacts have Politics?
 The whale and the reactor: a search for limits in an age of high technology.
 Chicago, University of Chicago Press, 19-39